CaoRuiming/CS1320-Final-Project/README.md

 Setting up a Python virtual environment using `requirements.txt` may be helpful for local development (especially for IDEs), but it is not required to run the application since Docker takes care of that.
 If you choose to set up a virtual environment, tools like [pyenv](https://github.com/pyenv/pyenv) and [venv](https://docs.python.org/3/library/venv.html) may be helpful.

+For local dev purposes, the following packages should be installed:
+- django
+- pylint
+- mypy
+- black

 ### Setting up Environment Variables

 **Important**: before anything is run, a `.env` file must be set up in the project root directory.
 You may make a copy of `.env.example` to make your `.env`; just make sure that you generate a new key and password using some kind of password generator like the following: